Shiina18/shiina18.github.io/_posts/2021-01-02-to-challenges.md

 Game plan

 - Use Deflect, Sidestep (Haze) and Resilient (Solidify) to counter archers and mages.
-- Ninja, Archer spam silence.
-Wicce use Brainrot and Devour to shutdown mages.
+- Ninja and Archer spam Silence.
+Wicce use Brainrot and Devour to shut down mages.
-- Offensive core: Trickster + Blade Knight.
+- Offensive cores: Trickster + Blade Knight.
 Use Strengthen (Enlarge) to buff them and units with ranged weapons.

 Issues

 - Wild Hunt, Double Shot, Aegis, Huapango, El Colas are not used this time.
 - When Decoy is on, Instill will be blocked, so be careful.

+Thoughts

+- The enemy mages barely have chance to cast any spell in fact.
+- Trickster's movement type floating is great on a field full of tar.
+Also he has 6 movement, and higher MND.
+These facts make him a better choice over a berserker.
+- 2H Bow side is much better than thought.
+- This Wicce build is strikingly good.
+Use Brainrot to shut down multiple mages and then tap Devour to clear Knight's MP, so that enemies will have a hard time removing status.
+- Rank 2 Bow finsher is deadly as thought.
+Be careful not to be hit by it.
+- I will redo the battle with lv.
+18 units.
+One major difference is that I don't have access to Vritra then.
+And we will have one tier lower gears.